oray-byte/oray-byte/README.md

 I am looking to broaden my skills, gain invaluable experience, and work alongside professionals.
 With an internship or COOP, I believe I can do that.

 ## Goals
-My long-term goal is graduate college, join the professional world as a software developer, and later rejoin the academic world to obtain my master, and PhD if I am ambitious, for cyber security or artifical intelligence.
+My long-term goal is graduate college, join the professional world as a software developer, and later rejoin the academic world to obtain my masters, and PhD if I am ambitious, for cyber security or artifical intelligence.
 As for my short-term goals, I want to become a chair head for a committee in my fraternity, obtain a internship before graduating, and engage in research.

 ## Contact Info
 Email: ray6576@outlook.com